What is a Special Masters Pretrial in a Connecticut Divorce?

 In “What is a Pretrial in a Connecticut Divorce,” we learned that there are two types of pretrial conferences in Connecticut divorces: special masters pretrials and judicial pretrials.
 Today we’ll discuss special masters pretrials.

 A pretrial is a settlement meeting where the court brings together the parties in a divorce litigation together to assist them in reaching a settlement.
 In a judicial pretrial, that person is a judge.
-In a special masters pretrial, one or two experienced divorce lawyers volunteer their time to assist spouses in resolving their disputes.
-In addition to representing our own clients at special masters pretrials, Freed Marcroft’s attorneys also serve as special masters in courts across Connecticut.
+During a special masters pretrial, one or two experienced divorce lawyers volunteer to assist spouses in resolving their disputes.
+In addition to representing our own clients at special masters pretrials, Freed Marcroft’s attorneys also serve as special masters.

 What Can I Expect at My Special Masters Pretrial?

-Special masters pretrials are generally held in a courthouse conference room.
+Courts generally hold special masters pretrials in a courthouse conference room.
 Commonly, two attorneys serving as special masters.
-While spouses are required to be present in court for pretrial conferences, often they don’t actively participate with the special masters.
+Courts generally require spouses to attend pretrial conferences, often they don’t actively participate with the special masters.

 Instead, lawyers meet with the special masters.
-Each attorney presents his or her client’s view of the facts of the case, as well as his or her client’s proposal for settlement.
+Each attorney presents her client’s view of the case, as well as her client’s proposal for settlement.
 After hearing from both attorneys, the special masters give a non-binding settlement recommendation.
 The attorneys share that recommendation with clients, and settlement discussions continue.
-What occurs during a pretrial conference is privileged and may not be introduced as evidence in the event of a trial down the line.
+What occurs during a pretrial conference is privileged and may not be introduced as evidence if there’s a trial.

 When Is the Special Masters Pretrial?

 Pretrial conferences are regularly scheduled when parties enter into a Case Management Agreements — typically 90 to 120 days after the divorce begins.
-Pretrial conferences usually take place after the majority of discovery has been completed, to set the stage for meaningful settlement discussion.
+Courts typically schedule pretrial conferences after the majority of discovery is complete.
+This can set the stage for meaningful settlement discussion.

 Prior to a pretrial conference, both spouses must exchange a memorandum explaining the basics of the case.
 The parties must also exchange proposed orders that reflect what both parties seek, updated financial affidavits, and if there are children, proposed Child Support Guidelines.